 2. Add lime juice, oil, salt, and pepper; toss gently to combine.

-3. Serve by itself or with tortilla chips
+3. Serve by itself or with baked tortilla chips.

 More About Red Kidney Bean